justinjiajia/bigdata_lab_2025/lab_4_hadoop_streaming.md

 Since the partitioner is a Java class, we cannot test the code as before.

-Instead, we test it by forcing MapReduce to run locally.
+Instead, we test it by forcing MapReduce to run locally using `mapreduce.framework.name=local`.

-The `file://` prefix below tells the local MapReduce run to read input from and write output to the local file system instead of HDFS.
+### Submit a local MapReduce job

 IMPORTANT: Copy and paste the following code line by line.